gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 ```
 !!!
 Success

-    Check that the __162192__ AIS positions are available in the `ais_geopoints`
+    The __162192__ AIS positions are available in the `ais_geopoints`

 ### __Declare ARLAS collection__

-ARLAS-server interfaces with data indexed in Elasticsearch via a collection reference.
+ARLAS-server interfaces with the data indexed in Elasticsearch via a collection reference.

 The collection references an identifier, a timestamp, and geographical fields which allows ARLAS-server to perform a spatial-temporal data analysis.

+See [ARLAS Collection](../../concepts.md#arlas-collection) for more details.

 - Create the `tuto_ais_geopoint` collection in ARLAS